Plan Design Overview

 In-Network Deductible: $1,500 Individual / $3,000 Family

 The Access HDHP has a non-embedded deductible.
-This means that if you have Family coverage, the full family deductible must be met before services are covered for any individual.
-This deductible includes both medical services and prescription drug benefits and applies to the annual out-of-pocket limit.
-Once your deductible has been met, you will pay:
+This means that if you have family coverage, the full family deductible must be met before services are covered for any individual.
+This deductible includes medical services and pharmacy benefits and applies to the annual out-of-pocket limit.
+After your deductible has been met, you will pay:

 - $15 copay for office visits

 - $25 copay for specialty office visits (includes specialty providers, urgent care, vision exam)

 - $75 copay for emergency room visits (waived, if admitted), then deductible and coinsurance apply

 - 10% coinsurance on most services except for office visits

 In-Network Out-of-Pocket Limit: $2,500 Individual / $5,000 Family

-The annual out-of-pocket limit for the Access HDHP plan includes both medical and prescription drug expenses.
+The annual out-of-pocket limit for the Access HDHP includes medical and prescription drug expenses.
 Once you reach your annual out-of-pocket limit, the plan pays 100% of most covered benefits for the remainder of the calendar year.

-The table below outlines the schedule of benefits that is administered by WEA Trust for services received out-of-network.
+The table below outlines the schedule of benefits for services received out-of-network.